-(A) Unless otherwise determined by the Board of Commissioners, collection of the Non-Ad Valorem Assessments shall take place pursuant to the uniform method of collection described in Article III of the Procedural Resolution.
+- (A) Unless otherwise determined by the Board of Commissioners, collection of the Non-Ad Valorem Assessments shall take place pursuant to the uniform method of collection described in Article III of the Procedural Resolution. - (B) The amount of the Assessment imposed, levied, and billed to each owner of Assessed Property shall additionally include a charge for a pro rata share of the District's costs and expenses associated with development, implementation, notice, collection and administration of the Assessments, but not to exceed five dollars (\$5.00) per Tax Parcel to defray such District costs. - (C) Capital equipment and facilities are fundamental components to the preparedness necessary to continually stand ready to provide fire protection, rescue, emergency medical services, administration, governance, and associated capital, services, facilities, and programs.
+Following adoption of the Annual Assessment Resolution No.20-09-01, counsel for the District was directed and authorized to institute proceedings pursuant to Chapter 75, Florida Statutes, for validation of any Obligations to be secured by proceeds of the Assessments.
+Such validation in Case No. 20-CA-7432, before the Circuit Court of the Twentieth Judicial Circuit, in and for Lee County, with the appeal period having expired without an appeal having been taken and was resolved with finality in favor of the District.

-- (B) The amount of the Assessment imposed, levied, and billed to each owner of Assessed Property shall additionally include a charge for a pro rata share of the District's costs and expenses associated with development, implementation, notice, collection and administration of the Assessments, but not to exceed five dollars (\$5.00) per Tax Parcel to defray such District costs. - (C) Capital equipment and facilities are fundamental components to the preparedness necessary to continually stand ready to provide fire protection, rescue, emergency medical services, administration, governance, and associated capital, services, facilities, and programs.
-Following adoption of this Annual Assessment Resolution, counsel for the District are directed and authorized to institute proceedings pursuant to Chapter 75, Florida Statutes, for validation of any Obligations to be secured by proceeds of the Assessments.
-Unless directed otherwise by resolution of the Board of Commissioners, funding using Obligations shall be contingent upon the validation associated with any such Obligations and the appeal period having expired without an appeal having been taken and/or any appeal having been resolved in favor of the District. - (D) Any Obligations issued by the District shall contain a covenant by the District to adopt an Annual Assessment Resolution imposing Assessments for each Fiscal Year until any Obligations which include Assessments as pledged revenues have been paid in full.
+(D) Obligations issued by the District shall contain a covenant by the District to adopt an Annual Assessment Resolution imposing Assessments for each Fiscal Year until any Obligations which include Assessments as pledged revenues have been paid in full.